eadsjr/pgdoc/README.md

 Document selection via JSON object subset of the top level of a document.
 This allows selection via group tags, IDs and shared simple values, but not select elements of complex sub-object hierarchies.

+A means of requesting unused sequential IDs from the database. `pgdoc.requestID(docType)`

 Incomplete error handling system, that will reduce but not yet eliminate the need for try-catch blocks everywhere.

 An install script that configures PostgreSQL for pgdoc.

-A means of requesting unused sequential IDs from the database. `pgdoc.requestID(docType)`

-Partial support for NodeJS
+Full support for NodeJS.

 ## Features (Planned)